jairomer/BackendWithSpringBoot/docs/DESIGN.md

 - Product
 - Date

-The resulting price will be a data structre containing the following fields:
+The resulting price will be a data structure containing the following fields:
 - Product Id
 - Brand Id
 - Price List Id